 When traveling or hiking, one should never carry heaps of useless items anyway.
 I understand that some folks want lots of extra space for the trinkets or clothing they pick up along the way.
 Also, long, multi-day trips in cold weather require more warm clothing and gear to be packed and require a decent amount of space, but the Exos 58 is not an absolute minimalist backpack by any means.

 If you plan on backpacking in places like South East Asia or South America, you will find the Osprey Exos 58 to be more than enough for your needs.
-Because you will carting around your backpack just about every day, you want your base weight to be as low as possible.
+Because you will carting around your backpack just about every day, you want your base weight to be as low as possible, and the Exos 58 weight is a great help.

 Osprey Exos 58 Carry On Ready?